andrescorrada/DEC-HAI-2022AIAuditChallenge/README.md

 </p>

 Who judges the judges?
-The problem of the authority of noisy judges when we ourselves don't know their correct answers is pervasive in society and technology.
+The problem of the authority of noisy judges when we ourselves don't know the correct answers is pervasive in society and technology.
 In AI it is exemplified by the Stanford HAI AI Audit Challenge.
-Our submission to the challenge is this open source repository highlighting the technology behind our GroundSeer&trade; products - a distribution-free approach to noisy judges evaluation.
+Our submission to the challenge is this open source repository highlighting the technology behind our GroundSeer&trade; products&mdash;a distribution-free approach to noisy judges evaluation.

-The submission focuses on one aspect of the AI Audit Challenge - the ubiquity of black-box noisy AI algorithms.
+The submission focuses on one aspect of the AI Audit Challenge&mdash;the ubiquity of black-box noisy AI algorithms.
 How can we know that these algorithms are working correctly once deployed?
 How can we have any assurance of their correctness without access to their internals so we can audit them?
 We need to be able to